Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_opposite_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_opposite_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_opposite_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_opposite_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_opposite_hardmode_ - Default: 1 - Whether to enable hard mode and switch Jump/Crouch.

 ## Our Little Secret